4thabang/4thabang/README.md

 </p>

 ## 🧠 Learning Timeline:
-Technologies I am interested in, learning.
+Technologies I am interested in learning.
 More will be added as some are ticked off.
 These are ordered in terms of personal curiosity, their utility and the overall challenge.

 <p display="inline-flex">
 <code>1.<img src="https://img.shields.io/badge/Tool-Vim-009833?style=flat-square" alt="Vim"></code>